zarindev/tallyfyautomationtypescript/README.md

 You can run specific test file tests by including the file name in the command.
 For example, you want to run `tallyfyTest.spec.ts` file for a test.
 Run `npx playwright test tallyfyTest.spec.ts` in the `VS Code Terminal`.

 By the above methods, the tests will be run in chromium, firefox, and webkit browsers at the same time.
 But you can choose a specific browser to run a test.

 Run `npx playwright test --project=chromium` to run the tests in chromium browser.
 Run `npx playwright test --project=firefox` to run the tests in firefox browser.
 Run `npx playwright test --project=webkit` to run the tests in webkit browser.

 If you want to run a specific test file in a specific browser, run `npx playwright test tallyfyTest.spec.ts --project=chromium`.

+By installing `Playwright Test for VSCode` extension you can run a specific test from a test file with a single click.